Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Introduction

 The difficulty in classifying implicit discourse relations stems from the lack of strong indicative cues.
-Early work has already shown that implicit relations cannot be learned from explicit ones \citep{sporleder2008using}, making human-annotated relations the currently only source for training relation classification.
+Early work has already shown that implicit relations cannot be learned from explicit ones by just removing the discourse markers, which may lead to a meaning shift in the examples \cite{sporleder2008using}, making human-annotated relations currently the only reliable source for training implicit discourse relation classification.

 Due to the limited size of available training data, several approaches have been proposed for acquiring additional training data using automatic methods \citep{wang2012implicit,rutherford2015improving}.
 The most promising approach so far, \citet{shi2017using}, exploits the fact that human translators sometimes insert a connective in their translation even when a relation was implicit in the original text.
 Using a back-translation method, \citeauthor{shi2017using}~showed that such instances can be used for acquiring additional labeled text.